 Since new member states have joined the effort, the school has been given a new name in 2022: International Accelerator school (IAS).

-The first IAS course will be hosted by the Canadian Light Source (CLS), in collaboration with TRIUMF and CERN, in Saskatoon in 2023 with the theme of Superconducting Science and Technology for Particle Accelerators.
+The first IAS course was hosted by the Canadian Light Source (CLS), in collaboration with TRIUMF and CERN, in Saskatoon in 2023 with the theme of Superconducting Science and Technology for Particle Accelerators.
 More information can be found here.

 Previous joint accelerator schools